 Liz Della Croce is the creator and author of The Lemon Bowl®, a healthy food, travel and lifestyle blog.
 Since 2010, Liz has been sharing delicious recipes that just so happen to be good for you.
 By using real ingredients with an emphasis on seasonality, Liz has built a growing audience of loyal readers who crave real food for their families.

 Liz has appeared live on the TODAY Show and tapes regular cooking segments for her local NBC and ABC affiliates.
-Liz’s recipes and food photography have been featured in various publications including the cover of Women’s World magazine, Shape Magazine, Real Simple, Cosmopolitan, Food Network Blog, Huffington Post, TODAY Food, Tastespotting, Foodgawker and The Cooking Channel.
+Liz’s recipes and food photography have been featured in various publications including the cover of Women’s World magazine, Good Housekeeping Magazine, Shape Magazine, Real Simple, Cosmopolitan, Food Network Blog, Huffington Post, TODAY Food, Tastespotting, Foodgawker and The Cooking Channel.
 Liz enjoys working with national brands she feels passionate about including Sunkist, Sabra, Stonyfield and Bob’s Red Mill.